-Only screw the DEF refill bottle on hand-tight.
+Only screw the DEF refill bottle hand-tight onto the filler opening in the engine compartment.
 It may otherwise be damaged.

-DEF refill bottles (1) can be obtained at many gas stations or at a qualified specialist workshop.
+DEF refill bottles () can be obtained at many gas stations or at a qualified specialist workshop.
 Refill bottles without a threaded cap offer no overfill protection.
 DEF may leak out as a result of overfilling.
 Mercedes-Benz offers special refill bottles with a threaded cap.
-These are available at any authorized Mercedes-Benz Center.
+You can obtain this from an authorized Mercedes-Benz Center.

-- Unscrew the protective cap from DEF refill bottle 1. - Place DEF refill bottle (1) as shown on filler opening (2) and screw it on clockwise until hand-tight. - Press DEF refill bottle 1 towards filler open- - The DEF tank is filled.
-This could take up to one minute. - (i) When the DEF refill bottle is no longer pressed down, filling stops.
-The bottle can be removed when it has been only partially emptied.
+- Unscrew the protective cap from DEF refill bottle 1. - Place DEF refill bottle () as shown on filler opening () and screw it on clockwise until hand-tight. - Press DEF refill bottle 1 towards filler opening 2.

+The DEF tank is filled.
+This could take up to one minute.

+- (i) When the DEF refill bottle is no longer pressed down, filling stops.
+The bottle can be removed when it has been only partially emptied. - Let go of DEF refill bottle 1.

-- Release DEF refill bottle 1. - Turn DEF refill bottle (1) counter-clockwise and remove it. - Screw the protective cap onto DEF refill bottle 1 again.
+- Turn DEF refill bottle 1 counter-clockwise and remove it. - Screw the protective cap onto DEF refill bottle 1 again.

-Filling procedure with the pump nozzle of a DEF filling pump
+Filling procedure with the pump nozzle of an DEF filling pump

 Insert the pump nozzle into the filler neck and add DEF.
 When doing so, do not overfill the DEF tank.
+You can also use an DEF filling pump for trucks.

-Closing the DEF filler cap on filler caps that are not lockable
+Closing the DEF filler cap on filler caps that are not lockable this is the case.

 - After filling the DEF tank, place DEF filler cap on the filler neck and tighten it clockwise. - Turn the DEF filler cap until the lettering is legible and horizontal.

-The filler neck is only locked correctly when this is the case.
+The filler neck is only locked correctly when